Abdur-rahmaanJ/Think-Python-Fr/README.md

 Official french translation of Think Python - How To Think Like A Computer Scientist

 # Contributing
-Open main-tpy in omegaT. use a new branch for each chapter. open an issue telling which chapter you've chosen. git push origin HEAD.

 just push translated file in THINKPY/translated

 # Assignments